BuildFest 2022 brings games, fun and learning to Watauga children

 Many parents reported their children had yet to attend a BuildFest due to the pandemic, and the sheer volume of activities meant there was no shortage of learning and play throughout the day.

-Children of all ages took advantage of the variety of activities, sunny weather and opportunity to play together at BuildFest.
+Children of all ages took advantage of the variety of activities, sunny weather and opportunity to play together at BuildFest 2022.

 (0) comments